gjersvik/omg-architecture/README.md

-# OMG Toolbox
+# OMG Agents
-A set of libraries that implements my personal preferences.
+An actors inspired library without its own runtime.

 ## The problem